Open-Cascade-SAS/OCCT/dox/overview/overview.md

 **DejaVu** fonts are a font family based on the Vera Fonts under a permissive license (MIT-like, https://dejavu-fonts.github.io/License.html).
 DejaVu Sans (basic Latin sub-set) is used by OCCT as fallback font when no system font is available.

+**Delabella** is an open-source, cross-platform implementation of the Newton Apple Wrapper algorithm producing 2D Delaunay triangulation.
+Delabella is used by BRepMesh as one of alternative 2D triangulation algorithms.
+Delabella is licensed under the MIT license (https://github.com/msokalski/delabella).

 Adobe Systems, Inc. provides **Adobe Reader**, which can be used to view files in Portable Document Format (PDF).

 @section OCCT_OVW_SECTION_3 Documentation